 Did you know certain flowers are used to communicate a specific message?
 Hydrangeas, for example, say “I appreciate your compassion.”
-A cheerful bouquet of blue hydrangeas complemented by sunny yellow roses, Gerbera daisies, and carnations are a surefire way to let a professional caregiver know they are truly valued.
+A delightful blue hydrangea plant in its own decorative pot is a surefire way to let a professional caregiver know they are truly valued.

 For the friend or family member who has an abundance of empathy yet lacks a green thumb, a collection of succulents in a reclaimed wood planter box is an easy-to-care-for alternative to potted greenery or cut flowers.